ai4os/ai4os-dev-env/README.md

 $ docker run -ti -p 5000:5000 -p 6006:6006 -p 8888:8888 deephdc/deep-oc-generic-dev
 ```

-This command will pull the Docker image from the Docker Hub.
+This command will pull the Docker image from the Docker Hub and start the default command `deep-start -j´, which starts Jupyter Lab.

 Then go either to http://127.0.0.1:8888/tree for jupyter notebook or to http://127.0.0.1:8888/lab for jupyterlab.